unabstracted/tekx/afs/index.rst

   .. figure:: http://s3.nutanixworkshops.com/ts18/afs/11b.png

 .. note:: Similar to NFSv3, in Unmanaged mode, users are only identified by UID/GID.
+NFS connections will still require an NFSv4 capable client.

 Review the configuration and click **Create**.